College Board: Accuplacer

-The College Board's Accuplacer test is a computer-based placement test that assesses reading, writing, and math skills.
+The Accuplacer test is a computer-based placement test that assesses reading, writing, and math skills.
 The Accuplacer test includes reading comprehension, sentence skills, arithmetic, elementary algebra, college-level mathematics, and the writing test, Writeplacer.
 The Accuplacer test is used primarily by more than 1,000 high schools and colleges to determine a student's needed placement.
 Often community colleges have specific guidelines for students requiring the Accuplacer test.
 The Accuplacer Companion paper-and-pencil tests allow students with disabilities (specifically students with an Individualized Education Program or 504 Plan) to take the test through its braille, large print, and audio tests.
 The biggest benefit of the Accuplacer and Accuplacer Companion tests is their ability to be scored immediately through an online scoring system and taken in remote locations.
 While there are normally no fees for taking the test, some institutions may charge a fee to retake the test.
-Note that if a testing institution is not local, an examinee may be required to arrange a proctor for the test.
+If a testing institution is not local, an examinee may be required to arrange a proctor for the test.
 If so, a local library may be willing to serve as a proctor as there are not many other options for individuals in this case.
 Most schools will only test their own admissions candidates.